nuex/zodiac/README.md

 ZODIAC is a static website generator powered by sh and awk.
 The core features of zodiac are:

 * utliization of existing tools (i.e. awk, sh, find, etc.)
+* supports using plain html
 * built-in support for markdown
 * a simple, easy to use templating system
 * supports custom helpers written in awk
-* multiple layouts
-* partials
 * configuration, meta, helpers, etc. can be added as you need them
-* support any markup format via external tools
+* convert your markup using any external command that accepts a unix pipe (smu, asciidoc, discount, rst2html, etc)

 ## SYNOPSIS